 This article details the effects of the recession on FSU, including the merger of Geological Sciences with Oceanography and Meteorology and the layoffs of tenured, highly successful faculty members.
 Small departments were cut to avoid having to cut budgets across the board.
 The article emphasizes the danger of being a small department, even if you get glowing external reviews.

 - Lees, N. Douglas (2011).
-Developing Persuasive Arguments for Resources.
+Developing Persuasive Arguments for Resources ( This site may be offline. ) .
 Published in Tomorrow's Professor mailing list by Rick Reis (message #1095).